ddrmv/ienpcs/README.md

 - register a user account

 As a registered user you can do all of the above and:
-- add NPC to party roster from game page or character page
+- add NPCs to party roster from game page or character page
-- create/update/delete custom player characters (PCs)
+- create/update/delete custom Player Characters (PCs)
-- upload a portraits for the PCs and modify their attributes
+- upload portraits for the PCs and modify their attributes
 - manage a custom party selection list of up to 20 NPCs and 10 PCs
-- manage an up to six-slot party, persistent between logins
+- manage a party of up to six slots, persistent between logins
-- add to the slots NPCs and PCs from the list
+- assign to the slots NPCs and PCs from the list
 - clear slots or swap with adjacent slots
-- change the number of slots in the party ranging from 1 to 6
+- change the size of the party, ranging from 1 to 6 slots

 As an admin you can do all of the above and:
 - manage users, invitation codes